Qualis/www-qual-is/_posts/intent-versus-crud-restful-api.md

   url: "/assets/blog/categories/engineering.png"
 ---

-## Using the intent rather than the domain in your RESTful API
+## Using Intent Rather Than Domain in Your RESTful API

-An alternate approach to using domain **CRUD** operations in your **RESTful** API, is to develop it around a **resource** that reflects a business process or domain event.
-For example, to split a bill we can **POST** a request to a **split-bill** resource.
-This resource can capture all the information for “splitting” a bill.

-The **split-bill** resource created as part of the **POST** request can have an identifier to support future e.g. **GET** requests.
-Additionally, you can return any created/updated resources as links for the **split-bill** resource using e.g. the [Link Header](https://www.w3.org/wiki/LinkHeader).

-This approach can be useful in context of event-driven architectures, as the resource can map to a command.
-It is also useful as the resource logically reflects a user operation, and can be treated as an e.g. Audit Log.
-Another benefit is that a **POST** to a resource that reflects intent, avoids bleeding internal domain knowledge to callers.
+A more effective alternative to designing your **RESTful** API around domain-specific **CRUD** operations is to structure it around **resources** that represent business processes or domain events.
+This approach ensures that your API models user intent rather than just exposing internal domain entities.

+For example, instead of performing **CRUD** operations directly on a **bill** entity, you can introduce a **split-bill** resource that encapsulates the entire process of bill splitting.
+A **POST** request to this resource initiates the action of splitting a bill, capturing all necessary details within a single operation.

+### Benefits of an Intent-Based API

+1. **Encapsulation of Business Logic**: The **split-bill** resource abstracts internal domain details, preventing unnecessary exposure of domain entities to API consumers.
+2. **Improved UX and Maintainability**: Intent-driven APIs align closely with user workflows, making them more intuitive and easier to maintain.
+3. **Support for Event-Driven Architectures**: The **split-bill** resource can act as a command that triggers additional business processes, making it suitable for event-driven systems.
+4. **Enhanced Auditability**: Intent-based endpoints can naturally serve as audit logs by capturing user actions in a structured way.
+5. **Better Hypermedia Support**: The response can return related resources using standard mechanisms like the [Link Header](https://www.w3.org/wiki/LinkHeader), improving discoverability and navigation.

-It may not be logical to support all the **HTTP** methods for an intent based route, but nothing prevents it if required.
+While it may not always be logical to support all **HTTP** methods for an intent-based route, nothing prevents additional operations if they are required.

-A potential **POST** request/response structure is detailed below:
+---

+## Example API Structure

 ### Resource